ETS-Android5/taskmaster/README.md

 - Adds an intent filter for images to initiate an new task.
   - Image from intent updates image thumbnail and saves along with the task
   - Intent image uploads to S3.

+### Lab 39
+- Refacors code into smaller functions in add task activity.
+- Adds locations to tasks
+  - Updates add task to grab the current location.
+    - Adds lat and lon values to the task
+    - Adds street address value to the task
+  - Updates task view activity to display the street address of the task.

 ## Activities